All decisions regarding tentative acceptance are rendered in early July.

-After a session has been granted tentative acceptance, the session Chair should work with the Co-Chair and all presenters to finalize presentation titles and abstracts—a process known as the Resubmission Phase, which occurs from late July to late August.
+After a session has been granted tentative acceptance, the session Chair should work with the Co-Chair and all presenters to finalize presentation titles and abstracts—a process known as the Resubmission Phase, which occurs from July to August.
 Note: for all session types, each session Chair must enter a complete, revised “overall abstract” that fully describes the presentation in detail and incorporates any suggestions from the SPC, as well as entering the individual abstracts for each presenter.
-Complete instructions will be sent in July to all session Chairs for finalizing the sessions.
+Complete instructions are sent in July to all session Chairs for finalizing the sessions.

 Final acceptance is granted after a formal round of review of the final session description and individual abstracts by the SPC in mid-September.

 The SPC spends many hours discussing and planning the layout of the Monday through Thursday scientific program.
 Several guidelines are considered during the scheduling:

 The SPC considers all these factors and diligently reviews the proposals before finalizing the Scientific Session schedule in late September.
 When the schedule is released, it is considered final and will not be altered.

 While the SPC makes every effort not to schedule two sessions endorsed by the same group at the same time, there are uncontrollable variables that can interfere with the ability to guarantee that sessions on similar topics or endorsed by the same group are not programmed concurrently.